GCSE results day 2019

-If you’ve recently received your GCSE results, you’re probably thinking about what you’ll do next.
+If you’re waiting for your GCSE results, you’re probably thinking about what you’ll do next.

-Don’t panic if your results weren’t as you were expecting them to be.
+Don’t panic if your results aren't as you were expecting them to be.

 You have a number of options you can consider depending on your results, including:

-Continuing with your studies at a sixth form or further education college - perhaps by taking a level 3 qualification such as an A-levels or a vocational (job-related) qualification such as a BTEC
+continuing with your studies at a sixth form or further education college - perhaps by taking a qualification at level 3 such as A-levels or a vocational (job-related) qualification such as a BTEC

-Getting an apprenticeship – a job with training – learning while you’re earning.
+getting an apprenticeship – a job with training – learning while you’re earning.
 These are offered at intermediate and advanced level.
-There are increasingly opportunities in the healh sector in areas such as:
+There are increasingly opportunities in the health sector in areas such as:

-The availability of apprenticeships depends on where you live so check out the National Apprenticeships and NHS Jobs websites (below)
+The availability of apprenticeships and traineeships depends on where you live so check out the National Apprenticeships and NHS Jobs websites (below).

-re-taking one or more of your GCSEs if you want or try and improve your grades
+re-taking one or more of your GCSEs if you want to try and improve your grades

 Combining your options